422 Bath Road

 Probably the most popular rose in the world, with clear pink flowers produced from spring through fall on a plant that borders on indestructible; if you try only one tea, make it this one; all roses need full sun and well-drained soil

 Queen Elizabeth Rose is smothered in stunning lightly-scented pink flowers at the ends of the branches from early summer to mid fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.

 Queen Elizabeth Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.